Kaligraphy247/passwdmgr/README.md

 - Open your browser, go to [http://127.0.0.1:3000](http://127.0.0.1:3000) or [localhost:3000](http://localhost:3000)

 - You need a Master account and password to continue, create a new account and password.
-This account is used to associate passwords with users and also as way to prevent others from viewing your saved passwords.
+  > This account is used to associate passwords with users and also as way to prevent others from viewing your saved passwords.

 - Login after you've created your account.
 Add passwords.

+- You can perform actions by clicking on the appropriate icon on the right.

+- It is always recommended to logout when you're done.
+Your session data will be deleted once you close your browser or shutdown your computer, either way is fine.